Contents

 Subject Access Requests

-The Parties are subject to the General Data Protection Regulation 2016 and the Data Protection Act 2018.
-Under the General Data Protection Regulation 2016 and the Data Protection Act 2018, data subjects can ask to see the information that is held on computer and in some paper records about them.
+The Parties are subject to the UK GDPR and the Data Protection Act 2018.
+Under the UK GDPR and the Data Protection Act 2018, data subjects can ask to see the information that is held on computer and in some paper records about them.
 This is called a Subject Access Request.
-If data subjects wish to know what information is held about them, requests must be submitted to the recipient Party following their official Subject Access Request process.
+If data subjects wish to know what information is held about them, to have any data rectified or data erased, requests must be submitted to the recipient Party following their official Subject Access Request process.
 Requests will be considered by the Party's Information Governance representative and a decision will be made as to the legality and appropriateness of information disclosure.

 Complaints